-As men age, the eyelids can droop with excess fat and skin, while a shift in fat can cause under eye bags and puffiness.
+As men age, the eyelids can also droop with excess fat and skin, while a shift in fat can cause under eye bags and puffiness.
 Not only does this age you, often prematurely, but it can also give a permanent look of tiredness.

-Eyelid surgery (blepharoplasty) is surgery on the eyelids, removing fat and excess skin and muscle from the upper and lower eyelid.
+Male eyelid surgery (blepharoplasty) is surgery on the eyelids, removing fat and excess skin and muscle from the upper and lower eyelid.
 The aim is to improve droopy or hooded eyelids or eye bags.
 Blepharoplasty can be done alone or in conjunction with other facial surgery procedures such as a facelift or a brow lift.